muhammadgithubcodetech/phishing-url-detector/README.md

 ---

-Feel free to fork the project, raise issues, or contribute suggestions.
+Feel free to reach me out on github, fork the project, raise issues, or contribute suggestions.